MakisChristou/list-rs/README.md

   add       Adds a task
-  remove    Removes a task with a given id update    Updates a task with a given id list      Lists a single task or all all       List all tasks archived  List archived tasks archive   Sets a task with a given id to Archived
+  remove    Removes a task with a given id update    Updates a task with a given id list      Lists all pending tasks all       List all tasks archived  List archived tasks archive   Sets a task with a given id to Archived